Dr. Viral Prajapati

 Management depends on the type and severity of hearing loss:

-Early Management of Congenital Deafness
+Benefits of Early Management of Congenital Deafness

 Improved Hearing